predicate

 predicate (plural predicates)

-1. (grammar) The part of the sentence (or clause) which states something about the subject or the object of the sentence.
+1. (grammar) The part of the sentence (or clause) which states a property that a subject has or is characterized by.

 2. (logic) A term of a statement, where the statement may be true or false depending on whether the thing referred to by the values of the statement's variables has the property signified by that (predicative) term.